alefragnani/vscode-project-manager/README.md

 ### Save Project

 You can save the current project in the manager at any time.
 You just need to type a name.
-It even suggest you _automatically_ :)
+It even suggests a name to you _automatically_ :)

 ![Save](images/project-manager-save.png)